cxl-micron-reskit/famfs/markdown/famfs-cli-reference.md

     famfs check [args] <mount point>

 Arguments:
-    -?           - Print this message
+    -h|-?        - Print this message
     -v|--verbose - Print debugging output while executing the command (the verbose arg can be repeated for more verbose output)